jjTudu/coffee_shop_location/Introduction.md

 #### A.2.
 Data Description

 - Look for places where population density is more relative to other place in same district and are present in commercial or market area.
 - Look for the neighboring business unit, total coffee shops nearby, parks, theaters and other large footfall commercial/entertainment units type.
+Will use GET **https://api.foursquare.com/v2/venues/search**
 - Analyses the minimum distance to reach the coffee soap location from nearby business units.